uperl/File-XDG/README.md

     - api = 0

         The default and original API version.
+For backward compatibility only.

     - api = 1

-        Currently experimental API version.
-This will issue a warning when invoked until version `1.00` is released.
-At this point the version 1 API will be stable.
+        Recommended stable API version for all new code.

 - name